Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Threats to validity

-\textbf{Limitations.} Our work is not without limitations.
-As in all causal inference, we cannot rule out that unmeasured confounders still affect our results.
-For example, other external events such as new versions of the programming languages, new releases of the standard libraries, or introduction of new programming frameworks may also lead to longer and more difficult questions on Stack Overflow.
+Finally, other external events such as new versions of the programming languages, new releases of the standard libraries, or introduction of new programming frameworks may also lead to longer and more difficult questions on Stack Overflow.
 Moreover, during the first six months after ChatGPT introduction, several versions of the ChatGPT model have been released, potentially distorting our results and conclusions.
+Even though we tried to account for some of such external events with our analysis of confounding events, there may be other events confounding our findings, which we did not consider.
+Also, we only concentrated on the events that are either related to Stack Overflow, ChatGPT, or the programming languages, but additional events such as broader social or economic events may still impact our results.

-While we can not account for all of such confounders, we tried as good as possible to obtain statistically valid and robust results with our DiD regression setup.
-For example, by estimating the trends in the ChatGPT's effect on Stack Overflow with the ``secret weapon'', we account for any after period sensitivity (e.g., in the exact starting date of ChatGPT) of the effect.
-On the other hand, we do not take the same approach in handling potential sensitivities in the before period as we always work with the complete six months data prior to ChatGPT.
-With this design decision we aim to (i) reduce uncertainty in the estimates by analyzing more data, and to (ii) account for any long-term trends on Stack Overflow by finding evidence for the parallel trend assumption between the treatment and the control group.
+Finally, as with other similar event studies, the timing of the event is typically not exact.
+ChatGPT had a beta-testing phase and the anticipation for this introduction was already building up in the period before the actual start.
+Also, community reactions from such events may be gradual and not immediate, as more and more users start to use ChatGPT with time.
+In our study, we account for after period sensitivity (e.g., in the exact starting date of ChatGPT) of the effect with the rolling window model.
+Moreover, with placebo event tests we also try to handle potential sensitivities in the period before the ChatGPT launch.
+With our design decisions, checks for the parallel trend assumption, and additional placebo tests, we aim to (i) reduce uncertainty in the estimates by analyzing data over prolonged periods of time, and (ii) account for any long-term trends on Stack Overflow by finding evidence for the parallel trend assumption between the treatment and the control group, hence, further reducing potential threats to the validity of our results.